 Proposition 6 Assume that consumers can hedge risk by purchasing call options in a competitive financial market that renders the equilibrium option price equal to the expected option payment.
-The socially optimal capacity reserve $k^{fb}(\sigma,s)$ is zero for any degree of market integration $\sigma \in [0,1]$ and any option strike price $s < \infty$.
-The social optimum can be implemented as a pay-off dominant Nash equilibrium if countries set capacity reserves non-cooperatively to maximize domestic welfare.
+The socially optimal capacity reserve $k^{fb}(\sigma, s)$ is zero for any degree of market integration $\sigma \in [0, 1]$ and any option strike price $s < \infty$ .
+The social optimum can be implemented as a pay-off dominant Nash equilibrium.

-Financial markets completely remove the need for capacity reserves because they distort prices and investments without providing any hedging benefits beyond what can be achieved through financial contracting alone.
-The efficiency of energy-only markets does not hinge upon financial markets being able to hedge all consumers' price risk ($s \leq \phi$).
-All that matters is that the price risk is bounded ($s < \infty$).
-The expected shadow cost of losses is driven to zero as capacity reserves become small because the probability $F_M(k)$ of supply scarcity vanishes.
+Financial markets remove the scope for capacity reserves because they distort prices and investments without providing any hedging benefits beyond what can be achieved through financial contracting.
+The efficiency of energy-only markets does not hinge upon financial markets being able to hedge all consumers' price risk ( $s \leq \phi$ ).
+All that matters is that the price risk is bounded ( $s < \infty$ ).
+The expected shadow cost of losses is driven to zero as capacity reserves become small because the probability $F_M(k)$ of supply shortage vanishes.
+It is not necessary to disconnect any consumers because all necessary capacity is supplied on market-based terms.